I have a confession: earlier in my ministerial career I treated any conversation about church mission statements with the dreaded eye roll.

 5. Hiring New Staff.
 This may seem minor, but it’s not.
 When interviewing, recruiting, and training new staff members a strong mission statement brings great clarity regarding candidates you want and those who want you.

 And here’s how I know it’s all worth it.
-Awhile back, I received an email from a woman at Good Shepherd regarding someone she invited to church this past Sunday.
+While writing this blog I received an email from a woman at Good Shepherd regarding someone she invited to church this past Sunday.
 Here’s what she said (deleting names):

-We’ve been friends with [them] for several years…[She] could hardly believe how well I’m connected at Good Shepherd!
+We’ve been friends with [them] for several years…[She] could hardly believe how well I’m connected at Good Shepherd during the Ladies Life event!
 I explained to her that it’s simply the culture of the people of Good Shepherd–together we invite ALL people into a relationship with Jesus Christ and that we experience that living relationship EVERY time we are together in community!